 - Captain Janeway of Star Trek: Voyager claims she beat the Borg with coffee.
 She also shows some suspiciously strong indications of having an unhealthy relationship to coffee, which is where that claim starts to enter into this trope.

 - Dragon Age: Unlike the mages, who simply get a power boost from Lyrium, the Templars' abilities are powered solely by it.
 However, it is also addictive as hell, and the Chantry monopolizes Lyrium trade to keep its Templar junkies on a short leash.
 Just to make the situation murkier, Alistair has the abilities of a Templar despite never finishing his training, and Warrior characters in both games can get the Templar Prestige Class.
 Lyrium does boost Templar abilities, but it's unclear how necessary it is.
 Things get worse in Dragon Age: Inquisition when a faction of Templars start using Red Lyrium, an even more powerful and dangerous variant of lyrium tainted by the Blight.

-- In Alpha Protocol, the 1980s-themed villain, Konstantin Brayko, ingests enormous amounts of cocaine to power up and fight Mike Thorton, allowing Brayko to do things like run incredibly fast and be temporarily bulletproof.
+- In Alpha Protocol, the 1980s-themed villain, Konstantin Brayko ingests enormous amounts of cocaine to power up and fight Mike Thorton, allowing Brayko to do things like run incredibly fast and be temporarily bulletproof.
 You can thwart this by having Steven Heck sabotage his supply.

 - In the Mass Effect setting, the drug Red Sand is capable of enhancing biotic powers, though it's considered an illegal narcotic in most parts of the galaxy.

 - In Sinfest when Squigley gets stoned enough he can fly using whatever he is sitting on at the time, usually his couch, but at least once, his toilet.
 Squigley attributes this to being a "shaman" (which has Truth in Television as marijuana was one of the most common plants shamans would use for their ceremonies.
 Squigley's usage does, on a surface level at least, allow him to literally somewhat disconnect from reality, becoming somewhat intangible.
 And of course, the flight capabilities.)

 - Snowflame, the poster boy for this trope, is no different in his fan-made adventures.